Front Office Accountability Journalism

 Phase Diagnosis

 The master variable.
-Did the GM correctly read what phase the team was in — Reset, Construction, Contention, or Maintenance — and adjust strategy accordingly?
+Did the GM correctly read what phase the team was in — Reset, Assemble, Calibrate, or Sustain — and adjust strategy accordingly?
 Phase misdiagnosis caps every other score.
 A GM who reads the phase correctly but is constrained from acting on it gets credit for the read with a constraint flag noted.

 Asset Extraction